 FACTOR #4: Hairy Situations

 Shiba Inu’s shed heavily twice a year.
 And each shedding session can last up to six weeks.
 This means, that there will be massive amounts of fur to contend with.

 Fur on your clothes, fur on your furniture, fur on the floors, and even fur on your food.
 Just everywhere.
 Fur.

 When Shiba Inu’s are not shedding, their daily fur shedding is quite minimal and easy to manage with a good vacuuming done about once a week.

 During heavy shedding periods, daily vacuuming and more frequent brushing might be necessary depending on you and your families tolerance towards fur.

 There are no such things as hypoallergenic dogs so if you or someone in your family is allergic to dogs, it is essential that you determine how serious the allergy reactions are before deciding on getting a dog.

 FACTOR #5: Flight Risk

-To minimize this tendency, it is important to provide your Shiba Inu with comprehensive obedience training and guidance starting from early puppyhood.
+To extinguish this tendency, it is important to provide your Shiba Inu with comprehensive obedience training and socialization starting from early puppyhood.